gin-gonic/gin/README.md

 ### Model binding and validation

 To bind a request body into a type, use model binding.
-We currently support binding of JSON, XML, YAML and standard form values (foo=bar&boo=baz).
+We currently support binding of JSON, XML, YAML, TOML and standard form values (foo=bar&boo=baz).

 Gin uses [**go-playground/validator/v10**](https://github.com/go-playground/validator) for validation.
 Check the full docs on tags usage [here](https://godoc.org/github.com/go-playground/validator#hdr-Baked_In_Validators_and_Tags).